javierclb/tutorials/atom.md

 ## Editing Julia Files
-See [Julia](https://github.com/econtoolkit/julia) and the [Julia Atom](https://github.com/econtoolkit/julia#atom-with-juno) notes.
+See [Julia](https://github.com/econtoolkit/julia).
 Another useful package is [language-weave](https://atom.io/packages/language-weave) package

 ## Editing LaTeX
 **Note:** Editing latex in Atom is possible, but slower and buggier than you would hope.